 Lackeys

-Lackeys are hired help that adventure with you for a share of the loot or daily pay.
-Lackey rules as well as various types of Lackeys, their capabilities, and their costs are listed below.
+Lackeys are hired help who join the Adventurers for a share of the party’s loot or daily pay.
+Lackey rules, as well as various types of Lackeys, their capabilities, and their costs, are listed below.

 Types of Lackeys